 The second, believe it or not, is Google Maps which is detailed enough to follow, weaving in and out of narrow passages.
 Pro traveler tip.
 Download Google Maps to your phone ahead of time!
 Here are simple instructions: How to Download Google Maps for Offline GPS.

-In Venice, you want seafood fresh from the lagoon, baccalà, polenta and Cicheti or Chicchetti.
+In Venice, you want seafood fresh from the lagoon, baccalà, polenta, and Cicheti or Cicchetti.
 A local traditional appetizer lining the counters of bars all over Venice.

 Osteria Alla Staffa, nestled in the back half of San Marco, is an eleven-minute walk from Rialto.
 A mix of tourists seated at tables and locals standing at the bar, happily lift small glasses of white wine while trying the evening’s Cicheti.

-A bottle of house wine is fairly priced at 12€.
-On our visit, my Husband went straight for the Octopus, I straight for the Anchovy.
+A bottle of house wine goes for about 12€.
+On our visit, my Husband went straight for the Polpo, I straight for the Anchovy.
 Each bite was balanced perfectly but simply, fresh white bread soaked up fatty, salty, bright, briny bites.

-Next up a Cuttlefish Stew that our friendly host joked he would jump in the lagoon if we did not like.
-For it had simmered six hours before we arrived.
-The rich, unctuous, tender squid akin fish that had cooked in its own ink did not disappoint and in fact fostered a frenzied eating pace as my Husband and I launched into a battled for each bite.
+Next up was a Cuttlefish Stew.
+Our friendly host joked he would jump in the lagoon if we did not like it since it had simmered six hours before we arrived.
+The rich, unctuous, tender squid akin fish that had cooked in its own ink did not disappoint and in fact fostered a frenzied eating pace as my Husband and I launched into a battle for each bite.

-If the weather calls for dining al fresco, try Al Prosecco where the locals stroll by in Campo San Giacomo da l’Orio.
-Prosecco with a cheese and charcuterie platter is not to be missed.
+If the weather calls for dining al fresco, try Al Prosecco.
+This gem of a restaurant is on the corner of Campo San Giacomo da l’Orio.
+Not only is the cheese and charcuterie platter always on point, but this is where locals gather.

 It’s also home to the old Molino Stucky mill which has been converted into a Hilton Hotel.
 It was here on the top of the hotel, in the Skyline bar where I truly fell in love with Venice.